will7200/Yugioh-bot/README.md

 The following values can be changed during runtime that will control the bot until the ui has been made.
 ["run_now", "stop", "next_run_at"]

 run_now: if the bot is currently stopped it will schedule a run immediately
 stop: if the bot is currently running it will halt execution
-next_run_at: will schedule a run at the specified time, if currently running it will remove the current job in place of the new now
+next_run_at: will schedule a run at the specified time, if currently running it will remove the current job in place of the new one
 ## Wakatime

 Check out what files I'm working on through [WakaTime](https://wakatime.com/@will2700/projects/fofjloaywu)